stahta01/wxCode_components/wxjson/ReadMe.txt

-       (r 1146)fixed bug ID 2898794 (error and warnings in building wxJSON) (r 1150)implemented the use of STL if wxWidgets is compiled using --enable-stl (r 1152) implement the precision format string when writing doubles document the issue when writing doubles
-       document the STL version of containers and iterators (see Test #14) code cleanup
-       use spaces for indentation and fix line-ending confusion
+       (r 1146)fixed bug ID 2898794 (error and warnings in building wxJSON) (r 1150)implemented the use of STL if wxWidgets is compiled using --enable-stl (r 1152) implement the precision format string when writing doubles (r 1153) document the issue when writing doubles document the STL version of containers and iterators (see Test #14) code cleanup, use spaces for indentation and fix line-ending confusion